Rainimator0/SpaceflightSimulator1.5RealScaleUniverse-By-Rainimator/README.md

 If you want to use my planet in your own solar system, please follow the [licence](./LICENCE).
 ## Features
 - Real solar system;
-- Most planet data are real data (such as radius, gravity, orbit data, etc.)(because it is real data, it is difficult to reach the first cosmic speed.
-In the future, it will be reduced by one tenth).
+- Most planet data are real data (such as radius, gravity, orbit data, etc.)(Because it is real data, it is not easy to reach the first cosmic speed (7.8km / s), and a reduced version will be produced later).
 ## Update plan
 0.1:Change the basic data of all original planets;
 0.2:Change pictures of all original planets(Earth has been changed in this version of 0.1);